seqweb/.github/profile/README.md

 This terse framing analogy can be useful for "quadrangulating" on the goals and substance of the SeqWeb project.

-All four components of the analogy are web resources addressible via Internet domains: `seqweb.org`, `oeis.org`, `dbpedia.org` and `wikipedia.org` respectively.
+All four components of the analogy are web resources addressable via Internet domains: `seqweb.org`, `oeis.org`, `dbpedia.org` and `wikipedia.org` respectively.

 These four web entities can be organized naturally along two axes: _subject focus_ and _content type_.